shakacode/react-webpack-rails-tutorial/README.md

 7. Heroku (for deployment)

 # Basic Setup
 1. Be sure that you have Node installed.
-I use [nvm](https://github.com/creationix/nvm), with node version `v0.10.33`.
+I use [nvm](https://github.com/creationix/nvm), with node version `v0.12.7`.
+See this article [Updating and using nvm](http://forum.railsonmaui.com/t/updating-and-using-nvm/293).
 1. `git clone git@github.com:justin808/react-webpack-rails-tutorial.git`
 1. `cd react-webpack-rails-tutorial`
-1. Check that you have Ruby 2.2.1
+1. Check that you have Ruby 2.2.2
+1. Check that you're using the right version of node.
+Run `nvm list` to check.
 1. `bundle install`
 1. `npm install`
 1. `rake db:setup`